 Application of the 3R has become standard, frequently also a legal requirement, in experimental sciences using animals.
-In this context also practices in general husbandry including breeding practices need to be scientifically optimized.
+In this context also practIces in general husbandry including breeding practices need to be scientifically optimized.
 Further, animals that are produced in husbandries but are not used for experiments are a new focal point of political attention.
 Many of these surplus animals are result of the very basic biology of mammalian genetics.
 We show here that for adequate planning of breeding outcomes even more surplus animals will have to be generated than when calculations are based on simple probabilities according to Mendel´s rules due to the stochastic nature of breedings with small colony sizes.
 Here we show the extent of these additional animals required for breeding success probabilities of 90%.
 We also show how the common practice of using different genotypes derived from the same breedings influences breeding success and thus requires even further additional animals.
 We provide tables that facilitate easy breeding planning for the practitioner.
 The R scripts can be easily adapted for other use cases, such as higher or lower success probabilities.
 Through simple modification of the respective frequency of occurance, they can also be applied for the planning of breedings where the outcomes are not following strict Mendelian frequencies.
 An example would be breedings yielding in some allele combinations embryonically lethal genotypes of partial penetrance (e.g. Li 2008 Dev.
 Cell, Kallapur 1999 Mol Reprod Dev ).

 While our calculations take into account the stochastics of obtaining successful breeding outcomes in terms of required genotypes, the scientist who plans his breedings should still take into account the general breeding efficiency of a particular strain.
 This can be done through the production index (PI, Ayadi 2011, Festing and Peters 1999).
 A table of production indices of various strains can be found in White 2007.; it is recommended however to establish the index for each mouse line and facility independently.
+An example how to perform the required calculations can be found in table 3.
+We introduce an adjustement factor for use of the PI in a timed breeding.
+Assuming that in a continuous breeding setting females are distributed over the full 3 weeks of gestation, we made the assumption that in a timed mating all these pregnancies occurred together (hence the correction factor of 3).
+Another method to meet the requirement of obtaining a defined number of animals within a specific period of time was presented by Festing (Festing UFAW Handbook Laboratory Animals Breeding and Genetics 6th edition).
+It involves the littering percentages at days after start of breeding, the average effective litter size, and the percentage of effective fertility.

 Material and Methods